imraviarora/moodle-on-aws/Automate Moodle Using AWS CFT/README.md

-Moodle Instance Set up in AWS Using CloudFormation Template
+Setup Moodle Instance in AWS Using CloudFormation Template
 =========